notesourcing/notesourcing.github.io/FEATURES.md

 This document tracks all implemented features to prevent accidental removal during development and refactoring.
 Always consult this list before making changes to ensure existing functionality is preserved.

+## 🏗️ Recent Architecture Changes

+**Dashboard Consolidation (2025-01-31)**: The Dashboard functionality has been consolidated into the Home page for a unified user experience.
+All Dashboard features (personal note creation, real-time updates, SuperAdmin functionality) are now available in the enhanced Home page with improved filtering capabilities.

 ---

 ## 🔐 Authentication & User Management